felix-lambert/felix-lambert.github.io/all_collections/_posts/2021-03-02-defending-technologies.md

 The technophobe is fascinated by the end of humanity, destroyed by technology, while the technophile is fascinated by the tools of technology while neglecting its purpose (reducing suffering, for example).

-The right path is probably to accept technology as the best way to transform ourselves into an empowered and fulfilled human.
+The right path is probably to accept technology without confrontation, as the best way to transform ourselves into an empowered and fulfilled human.